csuci-cs/awesome-csuci/README.md

 ### Faculty
 We have some pretty awesome professors/lecturers at CSUCI here are some links to their websites.
-The websites are sorted alphabetically by last name.

 **Checkout the publications pages/sections on these sites for capstone ideas.**